daedalius/article-exposing-component-from-storybook-to-handle-them-in-cypress/Article.md

 });
 ```

-As you may guessed, in order to test we are going to render all components states in the same \<div /\> with id=component-test-mount-point.
+As you may guess, in order to test we are going to render all components states in the same \<div /\> with id=component-test-mount-point.
 So that the tests do not affect each other, we must unmount any component here before the next test execution.
 Let's add some cleanup code:
 ```jsx
 afterEach(() => {
     cy.document()